The Ethics of our Chocolate

 Fair Traded Cacao

-Our supplier works with over 6,000 organic coconut farmers on the island of Java to produce the world’s most incredible sweetener; coconut palm sugar and nectar.
-Palm sugars are the world’s oldest sweeteners with over 6,000 years of history and perhaps nowhere else on earth are these sweeteners integrated so completely into both cuisine and traditional healing.
+Our supplier works with over 6,000 organic coconut farmers on the island of Java to produce the world’s most incredible sweetener; coconut blossom sugar and nectar.
+Coconut Blossom nectar is one of the world’s oldest sweeteners with over 6,000 years of history and perhaps nowhere else on earth are these sweeteners integrated so completely into both cuisine and traditional healing.

 Before the producers were considered some of the most marginalized and poor in the country.
 Income, education and access to basic services was very low and in some cases.